aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the options of the picture format.
+Gets the options of the picture format.

 ```
 MsoFormatPicture msoFormatPicture = shape.getFormatPicture();